mrmurtz/CV/README.md

 ## Hobbies and Interests

-- **Sport:** Play five-a-side football regularly, and try to do long cycles over the weekend
+- **Sport:** Play five-a-side football regularly, and do long cycles over the weekend